GGonryun/soap-street/README.md

 7. (optional) Start the storybook server: `npm run storybook`
 8. (optional) Start the prisma studio server: `npm run prisma:studio`

+### User Stories

+1. As a user, I want to be able to create an account
+2. As a user, I want to be able to login to my account
+3. As a user, I want to be able to logout of my account
+4. As a seller, I want to be able to create a listing
+5. As a seller, I want to be able to edit a listing
+6. As a seller, I want to be able to delete a listing
+7. As a user, I want to be able to view a seller's profile
+8. As a user, I want to be able to view a listings details
+9. As a buyer, I want to be able to view a listing
+10. As a buyer, I want to be able to add a listing to my cart

+--- Progress ---

+11. As a buyer, I want to be able to remove a listing from my cart
+12. As a buyer, I want to be able to checkout
+13. As a buyer, I want to be able to view my orders
+14. As a seller, I want to be able to view pending orders
+15. As a seller, I want to be able to mark an order as shipped

+Stretch Goals:

+1. As a user, I want to be able to search for listings
+2. As a user, I want to be able to filter listings
+3. As a user, I want to be able to review a product
+4. As a user, I want to be able to add a product to my wishlist

 ## Technologies

 - Database: Prisma + PostgresQL